 At the beginning of the 19th century, France was an unofficial Empire.
 As First Consul, Napoleon was the de facto ruler of France.
 He started rising to power during the National Convention (1792 – 1795) and continued empowering himself throughout the French Directory (1795 – 1799) as General Napoleon Bonaparte.
 The French Directory is identified as the third stage of the French Revolution.

-Everything started with the meeting of the Estates-General of 1789.
-Significant events are the Tennis Court Oath of 14 June 1789, the storming of the Bastille, on 14 July 1789.
-The Revolution was radicalized (i.e. the King became an enemy) by the Flight to Varennes (June 1791) and the Declaration of Pillnitz (August 1791).
-The levée en masse (conscription of August 23, 1793) gave Napoleon and France a huge army.
+The Revolution was radicalized (i.e. the King became an enemy) by the Flight to Varennes (June 1791).
+The Flight to Varennes was followed by the Declaration of Pillnitz (August 1791) and Brunswick Manifesto.
+The levée en masse (conscription of 23 August 1793) gave Napoleon and France a huge army.

 - The First Republic was founded on 22 September 1792, by the newly-established National Convention.